EMDR Therapy — Billings, MT

 Do you accept insurance for EMDR therapy?

-Yes — we accept most major insurance plans including Blue Cross Blue Shield, Aetna, Cigna, and others, as well as Medicare and Medicaid.
+Yes.
+We accept most major insurance plans including Blue Cross Blue Shield, Aetna, Cigna, and others, as well as Medicare and Medicaid.
 EMDR sessions are billed the same as standard therapy sessions.
-Contact our front desk and we'll confirm your specific coverage, or visit our rates and insurance page for more details.
+Contact our client care team to confirm your specific coverage, or visit our rates and insurance page for more details.